-Quality adhesive manufacturing of protein adhesive, also known as animal glue or hide glue, is LD Davis Industries’ number one job above all.
+Quality adhesive manufacturing of protein adhesive, also known as gelatin based glue or natural glue is LD Davis’ number one job above all.
 The adhesive manufacturing process can be a complex one, but we like to explain it in a simple form so all of our clients and vendors can have knowledge of the protein adhesive manufacturing process.

 Protein Adhesive Raw Materials

 Adhesive manufacturing starts with sourcing the raw materials necessary to formulate protein adhesive.
 Raw materials for protein adhesive include: